What is rosacea?

-- Red papules and sometimes pustules on the nose, forehead, cheeks and chin often follow (inflammatory or papulopustular rosacea).
-Rarely the trunk and upper limbs may also be affected.
+- Red papules and pustules on the nose, forehead, cheeks and chin often follow (inflammatory or papulopustular rosacea); rarely, the trunk and upper limbs may also be affected

 - Dry and flaky facial skin

 - Aggravation by sun exposure and hot and spicy food or drink (anything that reddens the face)

-- Sensitive skin: burning and stinging, especially with make-up, sunscreens and other facial creams
+- Sensitive skin: burning and stinging, especially in reaction to make-up, sunscreens and other facial creams

 - Red, sore or gritty eyelid margins including papules and styes (posterior blepharitis), and sore or tired eyes (conjunctivitis, keratitis, episcleritis) – ocular rosacea